 Around State College and Altoona, consider:

-Check out our Horse Riding Guide: PA Rail Trails for info on these and others throughout Pennsylvania.
+Check out our Horse Riding Guide: PA Rail Trails for info on these and other rail trails open to horseback riding throughout Pennsylvania.

 State Parks

-While most state parks are largely open to hunting, areas around picnic grounds, swimming beaches, etc. are usually excluded from hunting.
+While most state parks are largely open to hunting, areas around picnic grounds, swimming beaches, etc. are usually excluded from hunting and may give you enough space for a short ride.

 Prince Gallitzin Park

-Bollinger Trail runs mostly along the lake from Pickerel Pond across the dam.
+Bollinger Trail runs mostly in the open, along the lake from Pickerel Pond across the dam.
 While one stretch is in the woods north of the road, it’s close to the road and unlikely to be favored by hunters.

 Canoe Creek Park